For those just starting out, juicing can be a frustrating challenge that ends up wasting time and a lot of money.

 SEE ALSO: Juicing vs Blending

-We think the Breville JE98XL Juice Fountain Plus might be a great juicer to begin with!
+We think the Breville The Juice Fountain Cold might be a great juicer to begin with!

 These juicers have an upright design in which fruits and vegetables are pushed into a mesh chamber spinning at between 6,000 and 12,000 rotations per minute, with sharp teeth that shred the produce.

-The centrifugal motion will then pull the juice out of the pulp through a mesh filter, funnelling it out of the juicer via a spigot.
+The centrifugal motion will then pull the juice out of the pulp through a mesh filter, funneling it out of the juicer via a spigot.

 A major drawback, however, is the fact that they yield less juice as compared to masticating and twin-gear juicers.

-If you have a larger budget and are serious about juicing, the Omega J8006 Nutrition Center Juicer might be the juicer for you.
+If you have a larger budget and are serious about juicing, the Omega Nutrition Center Masticating Juicer might be the appliance for you.

 Pricier but more efficient than centrifugal machines, masticating juicers have a horizontal design with a tube containing the auger that extends out of the base.